MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-authentication.md

 The information presented in this section is based on the [Add authentication to your bot via Azure AI Bot Service](../v4sdk/bot-builder-authentication.md) article.

-**Azure AI Bot Service authentication** enables you to authenticate users to and get **access tokens** from various identity providers such as _Azure Active Directory_, _GitHub_, _Uber_ and so on.
+**Azure AI Bot Service authentication** enables you to authenticate users to and get **access tokens** from various identity providers such as _Entra ID_, _GitHub_, _Uber_ and so on.
 You can also configure authentication for a custom **OAuth2** identity provider.
 All this enables you to write **one piece of authentication code** that works across all supported identity providers and channels.
 To use these capabilities:

 1. Statically configure `settings` on your bot that contains the details of your application registration with an identity provider.
 1. Use an `OAuthCard`, backed by the application information you supplied in the previous step, to sign-in a user.